Politics of Costa Rica

-Recent history
+History

+The politics of Costa Rica were unstable during the 19th and 20th centuries, with frequent coups and episodes of political violence.
+However, Costa Rican politics were relatively more peaceful and stable than in neighboring states.

 The 1986 presidential election was won by Óscar Arias of the PLN.
 During his tenure he experienced some criticism from within his own party for abandoning its traditional social democratic teachings and promoting a neoliberal economic model.
 He received the Nobel Peace Prize in 1987 for his efforts to end civil wars then raging in several Central American countries.

 In the February 1998 national election, PUSC candidate Miguel Ángel Rodríguez won the presidency over PLN nominee José Miguel Corrales Bolaños.
 President Rodriguez assumed office May 8, 1998.
 The PUSC also obtained 27 seats in the 57-member Legislative Assembly, for a plurality, while the PLN got 23 and five minor parties won seven.
 Social Christian in philosophy, the PUSC generally favors neoliberalism, conservative fiscal policies, and government reform.
 President Rodriguez pledged to reduce the country's large internal debt, privatize state-owned utilities, attract additional foreign investment, eliminate social welfare programs, and promote the creation of jobs with decent salaries.

 The reforms he tried to promote found opposition from several parties, including his own, and he asserted several times the country was "ungovernable".
 In particular, an attempt by the Legislative Assembly to approve a law that opened up the electricity and telecommunication markets (controlled by a monopoly of the Costa Rican Institute of Electricity - ICE) to market competition, known as the "Combo" law, was met with strong social opposition.
 The Combo law was supported by both major parties at the time (PLN and PUSC) as well as by President Rodriguez, but the first of three required legislative votes to approve it provoked the largest protest demonstrations the country had seen since 1970.
 The government quickly resolved to shelve the initiative.
 President Rodríguez's approval would reach an all-time low, and he was indicted by the Attorney General after leaving office on corruption charges.